 Understanding the Role of a Solicitor

-Before we dive into the process of choosing an area of law to specialize in, it's important to have a clear understanding of what a solicitor does.A solicitor is a legal professional who provides advice and representation to clients on various legal matters.
-They are responsible for managing legal cases, drafting legal documents, and negotiating on behalf of their clients.
+Before diving into the process of choosing an area of law, it's crucial to have a clear understanding of what a solicitor does.
+A solicitor is a legal professional who offers advice and representation to clients on various legal matters.They are responsible for managing legal cases, drafting legal documents, and negotiating on behalf of their clients.
 Solicitors can work in different settings such as law firms, government agencies, or in-house for corporations.
 They can also specialize in different areas of law, depending on their interests and expertise.

 The Qualifications Required to Become a Solicitor

 In order to become a solicitor, you must first obtain a law degree from a recognized university.
-This can be either an undergraduate degree or a postgraduate degree.After completing your degree, you must then pass the Solicitors Qualifying Examination (SQE), which is set to replace the current qualification process in 2021.
+This can be either an undergraduate degree or a postgraduate degree.
+After completing your degree, you must then pass the Solicitors Qualifying Examination (SQE), which is set to replace the current qualification process in 2021.
 The SQE consists of two stages – SQE1 and SQE2.
-SQE1 is a computer-based assessment that tests your knowledge of legal principles and procedures.
-SQE2 is a practical assessment that tests your skills in client interviewing, advocacy, and case and matter analysis.
+SQE1 is a computer-based assessment that tests your knowledge of legal principles and procedures.SQE2 is a practical assessment that tests your skills in client interviewing, advocacy, and case and matter analysis.
 After passing the SQE, you must then complete a two-year period of qualifying work experience (QWE).
 This can be done either through a training contract with a law firm or through the new Solicitors Qualifying Work Experience (SQWE) route, which allows you to gain experience in different legal settings.

 Factors to Consider When Choosing an Area of Law